Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Consistent Branding

-If multiple people are working on a website together, it’s inevitable that the branding will start to move away from your tested brand.
+If multiple people are working on a website together, the branding will inevitably start to shift a bit and move away from its core elements.

 When building your website, add guardrails that will prevent other administrators from going off-brand.
 You can define colors and fonts so only those choices are available to use by others on your team.

-If that isn’t possible, create a robust review process to test all new pages before they go live.
+If that isn’t possible, create a clear brand guide everyone can reference and build a robust review process to test all new pages before they go live.

 Is your site safe?